 The SAT/SMT/AR summer school aims to bring a select group of students up to speed quickly in this exciting research area.
 The school continues the successful line of Summer Schools that ran from 2011 to 2024.
 The 2025 summer school will take place August 6 - 8 in St. Andrews

-Organizers: Joan Espasa Arxer, Ian Gent, Ruth Hoffmann
+Organizers: Joan Espasa Arxer, Ian Gent, and Ruth Hoffmann

 Webpage: https://sat-smt-ar-school.gitlab.io/www/2025/